 From these results and the literature review, we propose this equation:

-The two experiments allowed us to verify the variation of common ground, however the communication cues were the same.
+The two experiments allowed us to verify the variation of common ground; however, the communication cues were the same.
 The results of the second experiment suggest that one of the experimental conditions used by Gamelin \citep{gamelin2021point} and Yu \citep{yu2021avatars} has no effect (appearance), implying that the observed differences in their studies may be attributed to the second condition (the tracking system).
 Our second experiment varied the avatar appearance (meshed and point-cloud avatars) with the same tracking system, and a high co-presence value resulted for each avatar.
-Although an experiment is needed to validate this theory, we can suggest that the tracking system have causes the difference in co-presence in both study of Gamelin \citep{gamelin2021point} and Yu \citep{yu2021avatars}.
-If it is confirmed, our proposed the equation of co-presence can be validated: with the same common ground, changing the communication cues can influence the co-presence level.
-Regarding non-verbal communication, we can suppose that a more precise, detailed, human-like tracking and animation could increase the co-presence value, and therefore the social interaction perceived experience.
-Studies about co-presence with agents point in this direction (Sterna, et al. \citep{sterna2024behavioral} and Strojny et al. \citep{strojny2020moderators}).
+Although an experiment is needed to validate this theory, we can suggest that the tracking system has caused the difference in co-presence in both studies of Gamelin \citep{gamelin2021point} and Yu \citep{yu2021avatars}.
+If it is confirmed, our proposed equation of co-presence can be validated: with the same common ground, changing the communication cues can influence the co-presence level.
+Regarding non-verbal communication, a more precise, detailed, human-like tracking and animation could increase the co-presence value, and therefore the social interaction perceived experience.
+Studies about co-presence with agents point in this direction (Sterna et al. \citep{sterna2024behavioral} and Strojny et al. \citep{strojny2020moderators}).

-The analyzes lead us to the main result of this study: with the same communication cues, a stronger common ground results in a higher co-presence level.
-Therefore, it is possible to use the co-presence equation to increase the social interaction perceived, depending on the task, on the relation and the nature of the entity of interactors, and the communication cues.
+The analyses lead us to the main result of this study: with the same communication cues, a stronger common ground results in a higher co-presence level.
+Therefore, although this theory needs to be validated, it is possible to use the co-presence equation to increase the social interaction perceived, depending on the task, the relation, the nature of the entity of interactors, and the communication cues.
 It is possible to use the common ground evaluation grid to evaluate it at first sight, and adapt the necessary communication cues, along with the interactions needed to complete the task or the objective of the VR application.